 Applying access controls on resources and roles can be exceedingly complex when you have thousands of resources and thousands of groups.
-Attribute-based access control, or ABAC, offers a simplified way to dictate access control based on the semantics of your data.
-You apply semantic definition by associating attributes, known as tags, to resources, and also users and groups.
+Attributebased access controls ABAC, offer a simplified way to dictate access control based on the semantics of your data.
+You apply semantic definition by associating attributes, known as tags, to resources, users and groups.